 Is it bare with me or bear with me?

-The correct expression is bear with me, a request for patience or tolerance.
-This relates to the verb bear, and shouldn’t be confused with the noun bear of the adjective bare.
+- The correct expression is bear with me, a request for patience or tolerance.

 To see explanations and examples of other commonly confused English words and phrases, check out Writing Explained’s confusing words section.